benjaminLevinson/benjaminLevinson.github.io/content/articles/solaris-and-llms.md

 Without a way to experience the world or to learn concrete rules, an LLM won’t be able to say, invent a new concept, without breaking a concrete rule.
 Think about it—if you were to use your alien dictionary to construct a sentence without some experiential understanding of what the words meant, you’d very quickly say something wrong.
 An LLM trying to push boundaries might say “I walked on the water on the way to work”, trying to use “water” in a novel way.
 This is how hallucinations emerge.

 Now, we know that this sentence is nonsense because you can’t walk on water—you’ve probably tried it before!
 But the only way an LLM can really know that it’s nonsense is if it has been given feedback that this is an incorrect usage of the word.
-This is how training can help to narrow the range of plausible word usages until eventually, the only usages that remain are those that approache reality.
+This is how training can help to narrow the range of plausible word usages until eventually, the only usages that remain are those that approach reality.
 If we train the LLM not to use “water” in this novel way, we’re that much closer to it saying something else more plausible.

 ### LLMs Are Fundamentally Bullshitters
 This leads us to my main point: LLMs, as they currently stand, are fundamentally bullshitters.
 No matter how many parameters we scale them up to, no matter how much data they are trained on, no matter how fine-tuned they are on real conversations, they will never be able to go beyond bullshitting until they have a way to connect the words they learn to something fundamental.